 Research, Teaching and Advocacy

 Kaley has frequently been invited to provide training, workshops and courses in various areas of psychology for conferences and universities.
-She has published in peer-reviewed journals, provided presentations at national conferences and is an invited peer reviewer for several academic manusciprts.
+Particularly around topics of providing disabililty affirmative care.
+She has published in peer-reviewed journals, provided presentations at national/international conferences and is an invited peer reviewer for several academic journals.

 Personal Background: Kaley Roosen is herself a disabled woman and a mother.
-Her disability advocacy work allows for frequent collobarations with members of other marginalized groups from diverse cultural backgrounds including those of the LGBTQ community.
+Her social justice work is intersectional in nature and allows for frequent collaborations with members of other marginalized groups from diverse cultural backgrounds including those of the LGBTQ community.

 Board of Directors for the Canadian Disability Studies Association (CDSA)